webrgp/lt-docs/README.md

 ### 1.8 Ongoing Maintenance and Updates

-We are currently performing ongoing maintenance and updates on the website and the server.
-This includes regular updates to the Craft CMS and server software, as well as monitoring the server's performance and resolving any issues that arise.
+Dative continues to provide ongoing maintenance and updates for the Language Together website.
+This includes regular server updates, Craft CMS updates, and minor website modifications as requested by Language Together.

 Here's a diagram that illustrates the infrastructure and architecture of the Language Together Website Migration project: